tehchizad/fanger-app/README.md

 Firebase is used for both email and social OAuth2 user authentication.
 API keys are required for Firebase use and should be stored in a <code>.env</code> file in your parent directory.
 Reference [1] for Firebase API key (config object) setup.

 [1] https://firebase.google.com/docs/web/setup#config-object

+## Travis CI integration

+Travis CI integration has been established.